Septic shock

 Septic shock is a potentially fatal medical condition that occurs when sepsis, which is organ injury or damage in response to infection, leads to dangerously low blood pressure and abnormalities in cellular metabolism.
 The Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3) defines septic shock as a subset of sepsis in which particularly profound circulatory, cellular, and metabolic abnormalities are associated with a greater risk of mortality than with sepsis alone.
 Patients with septic shock can be clinically identified by requiring a vasopressor to maintain a mean arterial pressure of 65 mm Hg or greater and having serum lactate level greater than 2 mmol/L (>18 mg/dL) in the absence of hypovolemia.
 This combination is associated with hospital mortality rates greater than 40%.

-The primary infection is most commonly caused by bacteria, but also may be by fungi, viruses or parasites.
-It may be located in any part of the body, but most commonly in the lungs, brain, urinary tract, skin or abdominal organs.
-It can cause multiple organ dysfunction syndrome (formerly known as multiple organ failure) and death.
+The primary infection is most commonly caused by bacteria, but also may be caused by fungi, viruses, or parasites.
+It may be located in any part of the body, but most commonly in the lungs, brain, urinary tract, skin, or abdominal organs.
+It can cause multiple organ dysfunction syndrome (formerly known as multiple organ failure) and death if not treated immediately.

 Frequently, people with septic shock are cared for in intensive care units.
 It most commonly affects children, immunocompromised individuals, and the elderly, as their immune systems cannot deal with infection as effectively as those of healthy adults.
 The mortality rate from septic shock is approximately 25–50%.

 Causes

 Septic shock is a result of a systemic response to infection or multiple infectious causes.
 The precipitating infections that may lead to septic shock if severe enough include but are not limited to appendicitis, pneumonia, bacteremia, diverticulitis, pyelonephritis, meningitis, pancreatitis, necrotizing fasciitis, MRSA and mesenteric ischemia.

 According to the earlier definitions of sepsis updated in 2001, sepsis is a constellation of symptoms secondary to an infection that manifests as disruptions in heart rate, respiratory rate, temperature, and white blood cell count.
 If sepsis worsens to the point of end-organ dysfunction (kidney failure, liver dysfunction, altered mental status, or heart damage), then the condition is called severe sepsis.
-Once severe sepsis worsens to the point where blood pressure can no longer be maintained with intravenous fluids alone, then the criterion has been met for septic shock.
+In septic shock, events within tissue capillaries induce distributive shock in which the recovery of blood pressure is not achieved upon the administration of additional intravenous fluids, and requires a vasoconstrictive agent such as noradrenaline and/or vasopressin.